Today's Holidays for August 1

 1941 Ron Brown d.
 1996 American, Democratic National Party chairman, Commerce Secretary (1993-96).
 He and 34 other people died in a government plane crash, prompting government cover-up theories, based on Brown's being under investigation for corruption and having prepared to negotiate plea bargains implicating President Clinton.

-1936 Yves Saint Laurent French fashion designer.
+1936 Yves Saint Laurent d.
+2008 French fashion designer.
+He is credited with introducing the tuxedo suit for women.

 1933 Dom DeLuise d.
 2009 American actor, comedian.
 Film: Blazing Saddles (1974), Silent Movie (1976), Dom DeLuise: The End (1978), and History of the World, Part I (1981).